Catégories

 Vaux-et-Chantegrue_Pmau_Commons

-Placed under the name of the Nativity of Notre-Dame, the church is a relatively simple building (a Latin cross plan, a single nave preceded by a bell tower and opening onto a choir with a flat apse) and composite in terms of periods of construction: the bell tower (covered by an imperial roof) was built in the 19th century, the nave in the first quarter of the 16th century and the 18th century choir was modified in the 19th century.
-Stained glass windows illuminate the choir, the axial chapels of the transept and the nave.
+The Christian presence in Vaux is very ancient: the « Chronicle of Romainmôtier » mentions a « colony of monks » who arrived as early as the 9th century to found « the priories of Vaux and Saint-Point, and the hermitage known as Mont du Four. » The existence of the village of Vaux is attested by a charter of 1126, but it was only in 1507 that the inhabitants were authorized to build a chapel in the village, the chancel of which, now part of the church, may be a remnant.
+The church of Vaux is dedicated to the Nativity of Our Lady.
+It is a relatively simple building (a Latin cross plan, a single nave preceded by a bell tower and opening onto a chancel with a flat apse) and a composite in terms of its construction periods: the bell tower (covered by an imperial roof) was built in the 19th century, the nave in the first quarter of the 16th century, and the 18th-century chancel was modified in the 19th century.
+Stained-glass windows illuminate the chancel, the axial chapels of the transept, and the nave.

 GPS : 46,739577 / 6,230343